 Most people do not expect to be in an auto accident that day, however being prepared is a great way to know what to do if an auto accident does happen to you or a loved one.

-Once you, your passengers, and your vehicle is in a safe place, check on the safety of others
+- Once you, your passengers, and your vehicle are in a safe place, check on the safety of others

 We have seen enough poor character from the general public that it is worth getting an official Police accident report.
 The Police will help properly record the events of the accident, give accountability, and remain objective.